 “That rasslin’ ain’t real!” she would proclaim.
 “The rope that’s supposedly choking him ain’t even around his neck!”

 To this, Judge Flippin would answer indignantly, “Hush, woman.
 Don’t interrupt me while I’m watching my rasslin’!”

 How an Unforeseen Encounter Between the Grandfather of JJ Maguire and Ed “Strangler” Lewis Changed Wrestling Forever

 Dr. Maguire, JJ Maguire’s grandfather on his father’s side, has one of the most incredible stories involving a legendary grappler in the grunt and groans game.
 Ed “Strangler” Lewis’ career and life changed thanks to some luck and JJ’s grandfather’s preparedness.

-Lewis was going to wrestle at the opera house in Lexington, Kentucky, a venue partly owned by Dr. Maguire.
-JJ Maguire’s father, John D. Maguire Jr., was 19 at the time and served as the eyewitness to the events.
+Lewis would wrestle at the opera house in Lexington, Kentucky, a venue partly owned by Dr. Maguire.
+JJ Maguire’s father, John D. Maguire Jr., was 19 at the time and was an eyewitness to the events.

-As he began to make his way to the ring, an overzealous fan suddenly slapped him hard on his back, ironically causing “Strangler” to start gasping for air.
+As he began to make his way to the ring, an overzealous fan slapped him hard on his back, ironically causing “Strangler” to gasp for air.

 The gum lodged in his esophagus and caused the wrestler to turn a deathly shade of blue.

 Someone got on the megaphone clamoring for help, to which Dr. Maguire stepped over the rope — there were no barrier walls in those days — and approached Lewis.